The Impact of COVID-19 on Pulmonary Hypertension

 - Ryan JJ, Melendres-Groves L, Zamanian RT, et al. Care of patients with pulmonary arterial hypertension during the coronavirus (COVID-19) pandemic.
 Pulm Circ 2020;10:2045894020920153.

 - Lee JD, Burger CD, Delossantos GB, et al. A Survey-based Estimate of COVID-19 Incidence and Outcomes among Patients with PAH or CTEPH and Impact on the Process of Care.
 Ann Am Thorac Soc 2020;Jul 29:[Epub ahead of print].

 - Zamanian RT, Pollack CV Jr, Gentile MA, et al. Outpatient Inhaled Nitric Oxide in a Patient with Vasoreactive Idiopathic Pulmonary Arterial Hypertension and COVID-19 Infection.
 Am J Respir Crit Care Med 2020;202:130-2.

-Clinical Topics: Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Pulmonary Hypertension, Echocardiography/Ultrasound
+Clinical Topics: COVID-19 Hub, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Pulmonary Hypertension, Echocardiography/Ultrasound, Hypertension

 Keywords: Hypertension, Pulmonary, COVID-19, Pandemics, severe acute respiratory syndrome coronavirus 2, Coronavirus, Uncertainty, Follow-Up Studies, Prevalence, Telemedicine, Echocardiography, Health Personnel, Cardiac Catheterization